 That is why you will find poetry and the occasional idiom among your child's homework assignments.

-If your child is an Esl student, extra help should be given from the start of Year One with reading and pronunciation, and understanding of common phrases.
+If your child is an Esl student, extra help for English should be given from the start of Year One with reading and pronunciation, and understanding of common phrases.

 If you are the parent of an ESOL learner, be sure to talk with your child's teacher about any extracurricular activities or English programs available to him/her.

-At the end of Year Two, your child will take an assessment exam to measure, among other subjects, his/her overall English skills.
+At the end of Year Two, your child will take an assessment exam to measure, among other subjects, his/her overall English skills, handwriting included.

 By the time your child starts Year Three, s/he should be able to read age-appropriate materials with little to no effort.